 - – Exhale through the left nostril, counting as before

 - – This counts as one round, repeat 5 to 10 rounds

 - – With practice, you can begin increasing the length of inhalation and exhalation by one count, but be sure not to force the breath in any way

 Meditation (dhyana) is a precise technique of stilling the thought process and attaining a state of consciousness.
 It provides the optimum conditions for training the mind to be clear of thought.
 This stability calms all systems and

 gives us more internal awareness.
-Meditation is best practiced in a quite space where there will be no distractions, and you should remain in a comfortable seated asana for meditation.
+Meditation is best practiced in a quiet space where there will be no distractions, and you should remain in a comfortably seated asana for meditation.
 This upright extension of the spine provides the mental state needed for concentration.
 Before starting your meditation, bring awareness to your body and breath to slowly ease the tension in the body.

 One meditation technique is root chakra meditation, which involved focusing on the specific area of the body where the root chakra is located.
 Below are the steps to follow to begin your root chakra meditation:

 - Find a quiet place, sit straight, close your eyes and breathe deeply as you relax your muscles.